 The Long Island Studies Institute, a cooperative endeavor of Hofstra University and Nassau County, is a major center for the study of Long Island local and regional history.
-The Institute's research facility includes the Nassau County Museum's reference collection and Hofstra University's James N. MacLean American Legion Memorial collection.
+The Institute's research facility includes the Nassau County Museum of Art's reference collection and Hofstra University's James N. MacLean American Legion Memorial collection.
 These resources – books, photographs, newspapers, maps, census records, genealogies, government documents, manuscripts, and audiovisual materials – constitute a rich repository for local history research.
-The Institute's collections are available to scholars, teachers, students, and the general public.
+The Institute's collections are available to scholars, teachers, students, and the public.

 The Institute sponsors meetings, exhibits, conferences, and publications pertaining to Long Island and its heritage.
-For a complete list of Institute publications and program information, contact the Institute via e-mail or click on Publications.
+For a complete list of Institute publications and program information, contact the Institute via email or click on Publications.